dguerri/random-tech-stuff/Stress and burnout/index.md

 You probably have heard of good and bad stress.
 Good stress is beneficial and motivating.
 Bad stress can cause anxiety and can lead to burnout and even severe health issues, when underestimated.

-It's important to mention that our cognitive resources and our energy is limited, so even good stress can be overwhelming and can mutate into bad stress without us noticing. **_Everyone has a limit, unfortunately we generally don't know it._** But our body knows when it's surpassed.
+It's important to mention that our cognitive resources and our energy are limited, so even good stress can be overwhelming and can mutate into bad stress without us noticing. **_Everyone has a limit, unfortunately we generally don't know it._** But our body knows when it's surpassed.

 > One big lesson I learned is that when it comes to stress, it's of uttermost importance to separate _stress itself_ from the _stressors_.